 Adult Genetics Unit outpatient service in CALHN

-Based at the Royal Adelaide Hospital, the Adult Genetics Unit provides a specialist clinical genetics consultation service focussing on genetic diagnosis and testing for rare disorders.
+The Adult Genetics Unit (AGU) provides a state-wide specialist clinical genetics consultation service focused on genetic diagnosis and testing for rare disorders.

 The Queen Elizabeth Hospital (TQEH)